pinocchio-geppetto/ionic2ebook/README.md

 ```

 ## Compile and Run on iOS
+1. Run 'ionic platform add ios"
-1. Install XCode as described in https://cordova.apache.org/docs/en/latest/guide/platforms/ios/.
+2. Install XCode as described in https://cordova.apache.org/docs/en/latest/guide/platforms/ios/.
-2. Register an iTunesConnect developer account as described in the iOS section here: http://ionicframework.com/docs/guide/publishing.html.
+3. Register an iTunesConnect developer account as described in the iOS section here: http://ionicframework.com/docs/guide/publishing.html.
-3. Sign your app as in (2) above.
+4. Sign your app as in (2) above.
-4. Run `ionic build ios --prod --release`.
+5. Run `ionic build ios --prod --release`.
-5. Upload and run the generated app on an iOS device or on an emulator using XCode.
+6. Upload and run the generated app on an iOS device or on an emulator using XCode.
-6. Publish your eBook as described in the iOS section: http://ionicframework.com/docs/guide/publishing.html.
+7. Publish your eBook as described in the iOS section: http://ionicframework.com/docs/guide/publishing.html.

 ## Compile and Run on Android
+1. Run 'ionic platform add android"
-1. Install AndroidStudio as described in https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html.
+2. Install AndroidStudio as described in https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html.
-2. Generate your keystore and replace it with the existing keystore as described here: http://ionicframework.com/docs/guide/publishing.html.
+3. Generate your keystore and replace it with the existing keystore as described here: http://ionicframework.com/docs/guide/publishing.html.
 The [existing keystore](https://github.com/pinocchio-geppetto/ionic2ebook/blob/master/ionic2ebook.keystore) will continue to work but you will not want to publish your app using this keystore.
-3. The passowrd to the keystore in (2) above is stored here: [password to existing keystore](https://github.com/pinocchio-geppetto/ionic2ebook/blob/master/ionic2ebook.keystore.password) in case it becomes handy.
+4. The passowrd to the keystore in (2) above is stored here: [password to existing keystore](https://github.com/pinocchio-geppetto/ionic2ebook/blob/master/ionic2ebook.keystore.password) in case it becomes handy.
-3. Run `ionic build android --prod --release'.
+5. Run `ionic build android --prod --release'.
-4. Upload and run the generated app on an Android device or on an emulator.
+6. Upload and run the generated app on an Android device or on an emulator.
-5. Publish your eBook as described in the Android section: [http://ionicframework.com/docs/guide/publishing.html](http://ionicframework.com/docs/guide/publishing.html).
+7. Publish your eBook as described in the Android section: [http://ionicframework.com/docs/guide/publishing.html](http://ionicframework.com/docs/guide/publishing.html).

 Note that this eBook uses Crosswalk and Crosswalk (as of this writing using AndroidStudio version 2.3, and Android SDK Tools 25.0.3) does not display on Android emulators and GenyMotion.
 Crosswalk will display on actual devices and can be tested this way.